awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.md

 ## Prerequisites to Instance Log Streaming to CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs.prereqs"></a>

 To enable streaming of logs from your environment's Amazon EC2 instances to CloudWatch Logs, you must meet the following conditions\.
-+ *Platform* – Because this feature is only available in platform configurations released on or after [this release](https://aws.amazon.com/releasenotes/6677534638371416), if you are using an earlier platform configuration, update your environment to a current one\.
++ *Platform* – Because this feature is only available in platform versions released on or after [this release](https://aws.amazon.com/releasenotes/6677534638371416), if you are using an earlier platform version, update your environment to a current one\.
 + If you don't have the *AWSElasticBeanstalkWebTier* or *AWSElasticBeanstalkWorkerTier* Elastic Beanstalk managed policy in your [Elastic Beanstalk instance profile](concepts-roles-instance.md), you must add the following to your profile to enable this feature\.

   ```